cs4241-21a/a3-persistence/README.md

 Jack Ayvazian jpayvazian https://a3-jack-ayvazian.herokuapp.com/

 ### About
 This Calorie Tracking application is a upgraded version of my A2, where it tracks calories intake by entering foods you eat, so you can make more healthy decisions.
+You can login with existing credentials or create new account, and you will be redirected to main page.
+Once an item is submitted using the add food form, it will refresh the table where the item can be deleted or edited.
+Upon clicking the edit button beside an item, the update form will be filled in with the current field values, and the number of calories/servings can be changed and the table will update by clicking the "update" button.
+The food name is read-only (box is red) when updating, since if you want a different food item it should be added instead.
+You can logout via the button at the top of the main page.

 ### Challenges
 I faced challenges mostly in debugging middleware.
 I could not get cookie-session working properly, so I resorted to creating new cookies for the client, and accessing them with cookie-parser on the server.
 I also ran into issues with helmet middleware raising Content Security Policy errors with my code, so I used different middleware instead.
 ### Authentication